membrane-systems/PCAlipids/tutorial/tutorial.md

 or adress [manual](https://github.com/membrane-systems/PCAlipids/blob/master/manual.txt).

-As a result of *conspace* pruduces the *pdb* file with conformations of lipid molecule.
-The conformations could be visualized using PyMol or any graphical software you like.
+As a result, *conspace* pruduces the *pdb* file with conformations of lipid molecule.
+The conformations can be visualized using PyMol or any graphical software you like.
 The example of lipid molecule conformations visualization is shown below.

 ![Example of comformational space with average structure](https://github.com/membrane-systems/PCAlipids/blob/master/scr/output/conform.png)

 #### Step 2: Performing PCA

 Now we are ready to move on to the next step.
-To perform PCA on the lipid molecule conformatoins run:
+To perform PCA on lipid molecule conformations run:

     $ pcalipids covar -f concatenated.xtc -t average.pdb